LazerCube/LazerCube.github.io/projects/_posts/2018-05-20-image-processing.markdown

 ---
 layout: posts
-title: Ready About
+title: Image processing (simple filters)
 author: Elliot
 tags:
-- Django
-- Python
-- CSS
-- Docker
-- Rabbitmq
-- Nginx
+- Java
-- Web
+- JavaFX
 about: Originally started as a college python project to develop my programming skills but has grown to become a project that I love coming back and improving on.
 It was used to display my ability to work through a complex project and to learn something new, in this case the graphics libary Pygame.
 summary: A simple asteroid game written in Python 2.7 using the graphics libary Pygame.
-image: /assets/img/posts/readyabout/readyabout_thumbnail.png
+image: /assets/img/posts/image_filters/image_filter_thumbnail.jpg
-image_preview: /assets/img/posts/readyabout/readyabout_thumbnail_preview.png
+image_preview: /assets/img/posts/image_filters/image_filter_thumbnail_preview.jpg
 ---

 ## Project